hsus/changeforanimals/_campaigns/resolving-wildlife-conflicts.md

 order: 3
 # END LAYOUT DATA

-permalink: resolving-wildlife-conflicts/
+permalink: protecting-wildlife-and-solving-conflicts/

 financial_tagline:
   amount: $8.2 MILLION
   text: Leads the Way

-title: Resolving Wildlife Conflicts
+title: Protecting Wildlife and Solving Conflicts
 description: |
   Wild animals have suffered too much, for too long, because of outdated, destructive and lethal “solutions” to managing wildlife.
 We need humane, science-based approaches to co-existing with our wild neighbors.
 We’re on the forefront of this research, carrying out innovative immunocontraception research projects in partnership with leading veterinary medicine schools.
-And we’re working internationally to end the cruel trade in wildlife parts and to end the trophy hunting of specific animals.
+And we’re working internationally and in the U.S. to end the cruel trade in wildlife parts and to end the trophy hunting of specific animals.

 header:
   - background: /assets/images/headers/header-wildlife-lion.jpg